-Proposals will be evaluated using the following criteria: Applicant and Partner Experience and Qualifications Applicants have a strong track record serving the target population, demonstrated capacity for implementing relevant programs in workforce development, career awareness, or business support, and a track record of partnering effectively to plan and execute programming.
-Applicants should highlight any history of providing unique or advanced approaches to program services Target Occupations, Businesses, and Populations As relevant, the proposed target occupations align with climate-critical occupations, the target businesses and fields align with the climate-critical businesses, and the target population(s) qualify under the terms of the grant.
+- Applicants have a strong track record serving the target population, demonstrated capacity for implementing relevant programs in workforce development, career awareness, or business support, and a track record of partnering effectively to plan and execute programming. - Applicants should highlight any history of providing unique or advanced approaches to program services

+Target Occupations, Businesses, and Populations As relevant, the proposed target occupations align with climate-critical occupations, the target businesses and fields align with the climate-critical businesses, and the target population(s) qualify under the terms of the grant.
 Additional consideration will be reserved for projects that address electrification careers and priority occupations such as heat pump installers and electricians.
 Career Awareness applicants may choose to scope the work beyond those occupations listed as climate-critical so long as they pertain to clean energy.
 The proposal demonstrates an understanding of the target participants' assets and barriers.
 It presents the planning and capacity concepts in the context of how these proposals connect with participant assets and address barriers.
-Strength of Initial Plan / Capacity-building Concept Applicants have a compelling vision of the type of equity workforce programming they want to create or augment.
-Applicants connect how the proposal will meet the core goals of the relevant program strand and offer innovative ideas about how to support the identified target populations.
+Initial Vision of Program Design Applicants present a compelling vision of the type of equity workforce programming they want to create or augment and substantiate the need for this project.
+Applicants clearly outline preliminary steps, including roles and responsibilities of staff and partners, to complete planning or capacity-building, add additional support services, or launch professional development for clean energy employers.
+Impact of Program Applicants connect how the proposal will meet the core goals of the relevant program strand and offer innovative ideas about how to support the identified target populations.
+Applicants propose a reasonable number of participants or businesses directly impacted by the project results.
+Applicants present trackable outcomes and metrics that will signal successful impact of the project.
+Commitment to Maximizing Partnerships, Resources, and TA Applicant explains the plans to establish needed partnerships and identify resources to execute the programmatic vision.
+Applicants propose milestones, deliverables timelines, and resource allocations that align with the proposed project.
+Applicant describes a clear plan for how they intend to utilize the TA provided, including information about which staff members on the proposed project will participate in various components of TA.